chironb/ChiCLI/README.md

 - If you set the date and time more than once, it gets screwy
 - Pressing RUN/STOP on the bottom line screws the cursor up
 - When exiting to dos, you need to enter NEW before loading anything
+- debug-args: 4 args is supported (should be 5), and the program name is borked

 <pre>
 ---------------------------------------